yanatan16/yanatan16.github.io/_posts/2017-05-15-race-report-quad-rock-50-2017.markdown

 I had never run more than 40 miles in a week before I started training for this race.
 Ramping up to 50+ miles was a daunting requirement.

 Unfortunately it wasn't so easy.
-I endured a business trips to flat place, a rolled ankle, the flu, and a strained soleus muscle during my training.
+I endured usiness trips to flat places, a rolled ankle, the flu, and a strained soleus muscle during my training.
 Luckily, after my flu disappated I was able to run 40+ in 7 of the next 8 weeks (5 at 50+) before I tapered.
 Ideally I would have run more like 12 50+ weeks.
 Even so, running this much was very enjoyable and I'd like to keep it up.

 Because the course had so much elevation (they claim 11k+ but strava only claims 9600-9800), it was important to train for that aspect as well.
 The core of my training included 4 10k+ weeks.
 Again, this was less than I'd like but enough to feel prepared.